Experienced hunters are known to pinpoint the exact location to down a deer in their region or far off.

 Once in range, prepare the shot and take time to pick the right positioning.
 The best spots to shoot a deer are the head, heart, or neck to avoid any meat wastage.
 Aiming for other areas will take out up to 10 pounds of flesh from the amount of venison you carry from the kill.
 After taking the shot comes processing, which determines how much meat from a deer you get.

 How To Properly Process Deer To Get More Meat

 It takes more than just killing a deer to get meat.
 While hunting requires a lot of skill, so does the processing.
 Failure to do so can result in more meat being wasted.
 In case you’re not a skilled butcher, find a meat processor near you who is.

 They can either use simple tools or machines to get you more venison.
 Before you can start butchering the animal, start by cutting off all the inedible parts.

 Such parts include the head, hoof areas, and innards.
 Once that part is complete, you can commence skinning, and remember this is a crucial part of the process and requires utmost precision.
 Starting from the rear end, use a sharp knife to core out the anus area, and then pull out the carcass rectum.

 Why?
 It’s because the rectum contains fecal matter that can easily contaminate the meat.
 Also, remember to take as much care when handling the gall bladder and bile to avoid spillage.
 Meat contaminated with bile is awful.

 Remember, the correct way to determine the weight of venison you get is by accurately measuring it in the field.
 Deer weight differs from one kill to the next, and age is another crucial determining factor.

-Hunters, over time, master the art of hunting and processing deer out in the wild.
+Hunters, over time, can master the art of hunting and processing deer out in the wild.